 Who will speak for you?

-We're reviewing our representative arrangements, which is effectively who speaks for you on Council.
+We're reviewing our representation arrangements, which is effectively who speaks for you on Council.
 By law, all councils have to do this every six years.
-This is called a Representation Review and the decisions we make will apply to the 2019 and 2022 elections.
+This is called a Representation Review and the decisions we make will apply to the 2019 election.

 - the number of voting areas (called 'wards'), if any, that is best for our city

-- whether we want to elect our councillors across the whole city
+- whether we want to elect all, or some, of our councillors across the whole city or from two or more wards

 - how many councillors there should be